 A sputum culture test is not the only method of finding germs in the lungs.
 The following sections address how the sputum culture test compares to several related tests.

-A sputum culture test and a sputum Gram stain
+Sputum culture test vs. sputum Gram stain

 A Gram stain is a way of detecting bacteria and is often performed on the same sample as a sputum culture test.

 In a Gram stain, different colored materials are applied to the sample, which is then analyzed under a microscope.
 Based on the change in color and the shape and size of cells, the test can detect certain categories of bacteria.
 A Gram stain can also be used to help determine whether a sputum sample is suitable for culture.